Lead With the Gap, Not the Label

 When I realized this, I stopped leading with risk labels in budget conversations.
 I started leading with gap percentages and translating them into what they actually mean for decision-makers.

-"We need to close a 13% gap in Incident Response" becomes: "Your agencies have functional incident response programs.
-We need $X to bring the lagging third into alignment with current practice."
+A narrow gap in Incident Response becomes: "Your agencies have functional incident response programs.
+We need targeted funding to bring the lagging minority into alignment with current practice."

-"We need to close a 58% gap in Business Continuity" becomes: "If any of these 20 agencies experiences a major disruption today, they cannot recover systematically.
-We're asking for a multi-year capital investment to build that capability."
+A wide gap in Business Continuity becomes: "If a significant number of your agencies experience a major disruption today, they cannot recover systematically.
+We are asking for a multi-year capital investment to build that capability."

 Why This Matters for Public Sector Leaders

-The challenge for state and local government CISOs is that our stakeholders — legislators, county commissioners, city councils — make funding decisions the way businesses do, but we often present risk the way technologists do.
+The challenge for state and local government CISOs is that our stakeholders, legislators, county commissioners, city councils, make funding decisions the way businesses do, but we often present risk the way technologists do.

 The Metric in Practice